Marijuana produces a dreamy state, a sense of well-being, and distorted perceptions.

 Marijuana slows brain activity, producing a dreamy state in which ideas seem disconnected and free-flowing.
 It is mildly psychedelic, causing time, color, and spatial perceptions to distort and be enhanced.
 Colors may seem brighter, and sounds may seem louder.
 The sense of euphoria and relaxation is called a high.

 Marijuana generally relieves tension and provides a sense of well-being.
-The sense of exaltation, excitement, and inner joyousness (a high) seems to be related to the setting in which the drug is taken—such as whether the smoker is alone or in a group and what the prevailing mood is.
+The sense of exaltation, excitement, and inner joyousness (a high) seems to be related to the setting in which the drug is taken—such as whether the person is alone or in a group and what the prevailing mood is.

 Coordination, reaction time, depth perception, and concentration may be impaired for 24 hours after marijuana use, so driving or operating heavy equipment is dangerous during this time.
 Other effects include an increased heart rate, bloodshot eyes, increased appetite, and dry mouth.
 These effects usually last 4 to 6 hours after inhalation.